oracle/terraform-provider-oci/website/docs/r/identity_dynamic_group.html.markdown

 [Resource Identifiers](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).

 You must also specify a *name* for the dynamic group, which must be unique across all dynamic groups in your tenancy, and cannot be changed.
-Note that this name has to be also unique accross all groups in your tenancy.
+Note that this name has to be also unique across all groups in your tenancy.
 You can use this name or the OCID when writing policies that apply to the dynamic group.
 For more information about policies, see [How Policies Work](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policies.htm).